uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 	* _Append trace file_: If this checkbox is enabled the trace file is always appended.
 Otherwise the trace file will be overridden after selection of a new configuration or restart of the application.
 	* _Log data_: This checkbox enables logging of the display data to a log file.
 Only those lines are logged, that have a _log_tag_ property in the [configuration file](Page_specification.md).
 The _logfile_ property in the _page_ node has to be specified as well to activate logging.
 When using the [configuration generator](Configuration_Generator.md) _log_tag_ is set by default to the job name and _logfile_ to the ECU name.
 Data will be logged in the `Log` subdirectory.
 * _Trace file_: Selecting this menu entry will open a sub menu with options for trace file handling.
-	* _Send trace file_: Send the trace file from the last vehicle communication.
+	* _Send trace file_: Send the trace file from the last vehicle communication to the author of Ediabaslib/Deep OBD for further study and bugfixing/enhacements.
+Important: Data sent is compressed and anonymous.
 	* _Open trace file_: Open the trace file from the last vehicle communication with an external app that supports zip files.
 	* _Resend trace file_: Retry sending of the last trace file.
 Only visible if sending has failed.
 	* _Open last trace file_: Open the last trace file with an external app that supports zip files, if sending has failed previously.